SK-EID/smart-id-java-client/README.md

   * `signatureAlgorithm`: Required.
 Signature algorithm name.
 Supported values are `sha256WithRSAEncryption`, `sha384WithRSAEncryption`, `sha512WithRSAEncryption`.
   * `signatureAlgorithmParameters`: Optional.
 Additional parameters if required by the signature algorithm.
     * `hashAlgorithm`: Required.
 Hash algorithm name.
 Supported values are `SHA-256`, `SHA-384`, `SHA-512`.
 * `allowedInteractionsOrder`: Required.
-An array of interaction objects defining the allowed interactions in order of preference.
+An array of interactionDeprecated objects defining the allowed interactions in order of preference.
-  * Each interaction object includes:
+  * Each interactionDeprecated object includes:
     * `type`: Required.
-Type of interaction.
+Type of interactionDeprecated.
 Allowed types are `displayTextAndPIN`, `confirmationMessage`.
     * `displayText60` or `displayText200`: Required based on type.
 Text to display to the user. `displayText60` is limited to 60 characters, and `displayText200` is limited to 200 characters.
 * `nonce`: Optional.
 Random string, up to 30 characters.
 If present, must have at least 1 character.
 * `requestProperties`: requestProperties: